 all of us have the ability to heal grief wounds, however deep, messy or old they are,

 the death of another is the perfect catalyst for a break up and rebuild of one’s own life.
-Their death contains a gift, which has to be opened to be truly received.
+Their death contains a gift, which has to be opened, layer by layer, to be truly received.

 Our work centres on: